Tate blueshift and vanishing for Real oriented cohomology: Blueshift for Real oriented cohomology theories

 \begin{proof}[Proof of \ref{C2eqvtERsplit}] We construct the $C_2$-equivariant map whose underlying map is the map in \cite[Thm.
-3.10]{AMS98} using a similar approach to Ando-Morava-Sadofsky.
-Because both side are strongly even and the underlying map is a nonequivariant weak equivalence, this map is a $C_2$-equivariant weak equivalence by \cite[Lem.
+3.10]{AMS98} using a similar approach to Ando--Morava--Sadofsky.
+Because both side are strongly even and the underlying map is a nonequivariant weak equivalence, this map will be a $C_2$-equivariant weak equivalence by \cite[Lem.
 3.4]{HM17}.